-Additional treatments may be needed if your doctor discovers an actual underlying cause of SSHL.
-For example, if your SSHL is caused by an infection, your doctor may prescribe antibiotics.
-If you’re taking drugs known to be toxic to the ear, your doctor may tell you to stop or switch to another drug.
-If you have an autoimmune condition that causes your immune system to attack the inner ear, you may need to take drugs to suppress your immune system.
+Additional treatments may be needed if your doctor discovers an underlying cause of your SSHL.
+For example, if SSHL is caused by an infection, the doctor may prescribe antibiotics.
+If you took drugs that were toxic to the ear, you may be advised to switch to another drug.
+If an autoimmune condition caused your immune system to attack the inner ear, the doctor may prescribe drugs that suppress the immune system.

 What research does the NIDCD support on sudden deafness?

-Since so little is known about the causes of most cases of SSHL, researchers are studying how changes in the inner ear, such as disrupted blood flow or inflammation, may contribute to hearing loss.
+Since so little is known about the causes of most cases of SSHL, researchers are considering different types, risk factors, and causes of SSHL.
+For instance, researchers are studying how changes in the inner ear, such as disrupted blood flow or inflammation, may contribute to hearing loss.
 Researchers are also testing new ways to use imaging to help diagnose SSHL and potentially detect its causes.

-Where can I find additional information about SSHL?
+Where can I find additional information about sudden deafness?